 6 Common Mistakes of Winter Drivers

-Tailgating: Usually, drivers tailgate because they want the car in front of them to go faster.
+- Tailgating: Usually, drivers tailgate because they want the car in front of them to go faster.
 This is never OK, especially in the winter months.
 It takes longer to come to a stop in the winter, so you should always put more distance between you and the car ahead.
 Impatience on the road rarely pays off – tailgating just puts you and others at risk.

-Speeding: Speeding can get you into trouble quickly.
+- Speeding: Speeding can get you into trouble quickly.
 Make sure you’re never driving faster than what is safe for the conditions.
 In snowy or icy conditions, that probably means driving below the speed limit.
 The faster you’re going, the more likely you are to lose control or slide into another car.
 Expect traffic to move a little slower in the winter and allow extra time to get to your destination.

-Getting stuck: Driving through deep snow may sound like fun, but chances are it will leave your tires spinning.
+- Getting stuck: Driving through deep snow may sound like fun, but chances are it will leave your tires spinning.
 For your own safety, know when to stay off the road altogether and drive carefully to avoid losing traction in the first place.
 After all, getting stuck is easy – getting out isn’t.

-Ice on the windshield: If your car has snow or ice on the windshield, it can be tempting to save time by letting your wipers or defroster remove it as you drive.
+- Ice on the windshield: If your car has snow or ice on the windshield, it can be tempting to save time by letting your wipers or defroster remove it as you drive.
 But driving without full visibility is like driving blindfolded.
 Use a snow brush or ice scraper to clear your windshield entirely every time you get behind the wheel (don’t just clear a little “window” you can see through).

-Snow on the roof: If you’ve ever driven behind someone with snow on their roof, you know it can be an accident waiting to happen.
+- Snow on the roof: If you’ve ever driven behind someone with snow on their roof, you know it can be an accident waiting to happen.
 If your car is covered in snow, take the time to clear your roof before you tackle the windows.
 You’ll keep snow from falling in your field of vision and from hitting the drivers behind you.

-Driving with high beams on: This can be frustrating in any condition, but some people think that high beams will increase your vision during whiteouts or heavy snowfall.
+- Driving with high beams on: This can be frustrating in any condition, but some people think that high beams will increase your vision during whiteouts or heavy snowfall.
 In fact, fog lights and low beams will do much better.
 Learn what to do if you get stuck driving in a whiteout.

 Haven’t heard of us?
 Erie Insurance started with humble beginnings in 1925 with a mission to emphasize customer service above all else.
 Though we’ve grown to reach the Fortune 500 list, we still haven’t lost the human touch.

-Contact Long Agency, Inc. today to experience the ERIE difference for yourself.
+Contact Long Agency Insurance today to experience the ERIE difference for yourself.